 In September 2017, MISO transmission owners, including Ameren Missouri, Ameren Illinois, and ATXI, filed a motion to dismiss the February 2015 complaint case with the FERC.
-The MISO transmission owners maintain that the February 2015 complaint was predicated on the premise that the now superseded 12.38% allowed base return on common equity was an unjust and unreasonable return and is therefore inapplicable given the current 10.32% allowed base return on common equity.
+The MISO transmission owners maintain that the February 2015 complaint was predicated on the now superseded 12.38% allowed base return on common equity and is therefore inapplicable given the current 10.32% allowed base return on common equity.
 The MISO transmission owners further maintain that the current 10.32% allowed base return on common equity has not been proven to be unjust and unreasonable based on information provided, including the base return on common equity methodology ranges set forth in the February 2015 complaint case and in the initial decision issued by an administrative law judge in June 2016.
 Additionally, the MISO transmission owners maintain that the February 2015 complaint should be dismissed because the approach utilized in the case to assert that a return on common equity was unjust and unreasonable was insufficient.
-That same approach was rejected by the United States Court of Appeals for the District of Columbia Circuit, as discussed above.
-FERC is under no deadline to issue an order on this motion.
+That same approach was rejected by the United States Court of Appeals for the District of Columbia Circuit in an unrelated case, as discussed above.
+The FERC is under no deadline to issue an order on this motion.

-As of December 31, 2017, Ameren and Ameren Illinois recorded current regulatory liabilities of \$42 million and \$25 million, respectively, to reflect the expected refunds, including interest, associated with the reduced allowed returns on common equity in the initial decision in the February 2015 complaint case.
+As of December 31, 2018, Ameren and Ameren Illinois had recorded current regulatory liabilities of \$44 million and \$26 million, respectively, to reflect the expected refunds, including interest, associated with the reduced allowed returns on common equity in the initial decision in the February 2015 complaint case.
 Ameren Missouri does not expect that a reduction in the FERC-allowed base return on common equity would be material to its results of operations, financial position, or liquidity.

-MISO Federal Income Tax Proceeding
+FERC Federal Income Tax Proceeding and Formula Rate Change

-In February 2018, MISO transmission owners with forward-looking rate formulas, including Ameren Illinois and ATXI, filed a request with the FERC to allow revisions to their 2018 electric transmission rates to reflect the impact of the reduction in federal income taxes enacted under the TCJA.
-If approved, Ameren Illinois and ATXI's 2018 electric transmission rates would be reduced by \$27 million and \$23 million, respectively.
-Absent this revision, the reduction in federal income taxes enacted under the TCJA would not be reflected in Ameren Illinois' and ATXI's electric transmission rates until 2020 through the revenue reconciliation process.
+In March 2018, the FERC granted a request filed in February 2018 by MISO transmission owners with forward-looking rate formulas, including Ameren Illinois and ATXI, to allow revisions to their 2018 electric transmission rates to reflect the effect of the reduction in federal income taxes enacted under the TCJA.
+Ameren Illinois and ATXI's 2018 electric transmission rates were reduced by \$27 million and \$23 million, respectively.